mnlipp/de.mnl.osgi/README.md

    invokes JUL compliant handlers for the messages logged with the OSGi log service.

-# Indexed Maven Repository Plugin
+# Indexed Maven Repository Plugin for bnd

 The Indexed Maven Repository Plugin maintains an index of a subset of one or more maven repositories and provides the information